n3ptune-cpu/MemBMCBot/README.md

 * I **will** accept Pull Requests.
 * I will **NOT** be fixing any issues; please send a Pull Request with your fixes for this!

+## Extra info
+The "mem" name is from Honkai Star Rail as my workstation is named as NSX-CYRENE as well as the BMC itself being named as NSX-DEMIURGE, keeping to the Cyrene scheme of names related to this system :)